Mischa Barton Confirms She's the Victim of Revenge Porn: My Absolute Worst Fear Was Realized

 In one of the restraining orders, obtained by E!
 News, Barton said two past exes are "the only two people who could have any sexually intimate photos or videos" of her.

 She said that she dated a man in October and that their relationship did not last long.
-She said that after their broke up, she discovered he had taken without her permission videos of them having intimate relationships, photos of her naked in the shower and other nude pics.
+She said that after they broke up, she discovered he had taken without her permission videos of them having intimate relationships, photos of her naked in the shower and other nude pics.

-She said that she then began dating another man, who told her her was a friend of the previous ex and that the ex had bragged to him about the videos and photos.
+She said that she then began dating another man, who told her he was a friend of the previous ex and that the ex had bragged to him about the videos and photos.

 "I was emotionally devastated," Barton wrote.

-Note: UPDATE: Mischa Barton has had a victory in court today after a judge ruled that her ex must return all explicit materials back to her and not release any of them, E!
-News has learned.
-Both parties also agreed to a no-contact clause and must remain at least 100 yards away from one another.